 Braver Bridge Builders

 Join us for our monthly third Wednesday lunch meeting.
-After a short session of introductions for new members we will have an opportunity to practice conversation techniques using the Braver Angels Way.
+This is a good introduction for anyone new to Braver Angels.
+We will practice skills and learn more about the Braver Angels courses online and in-person.

 Please feel free to bring a lunch or meet afterwards at a local restaurant.